wechaty/docusaurus/jekyll/_posts/2021-11-07-gsod-2021-improve-introduction-and-explanation-project-joint-report.md

 ##### What can you do with Wechaty?

-- What problems can businesses/ individuals solve with Wechaty?
+- What problems can businesses/individuals solve with Wechaty?
 - What business problems have been solved by using Wechaty?
 - How has Wechaty solved the problems of people/businesses?